dknittel/sinatra_fantasy_sports_draft/notes.md

-Fix view_stats page, heroku, sort players by ppg?, change num of players per team to at least 5, create options for pool on draft_new page so user knows what to enter
+heroku, sort players by ppg?, change num of players per team to at least 5, login is not working??, create options for pool on draft_new page so user knows what to enter, test site, If time: put a "select number of players per team" input on drafts/new page

-TRY: fantasydata: already have key, really cool actually but not sure if it will work outside of their console, IF GET KEY: xmlstats: BEST IF you can get access to key in time; VERY specific examples with Ruby code; still waiting for invitation from them
-sportradar: need api key; seems to have good access to data and clear and simple instructions
-Yahoo: seems like you have to get one player at a time
-CBS: does it even have nba?

-Tuesday night: pick API
-wed night: read and understand documentation and do heroku thurs day: set up key and get data from API thurs night: finish API implementation, test site, fix CSS (on drafts page) If time: put a "select number of players per team" input on drafts/new page

-API

-materialize for css

-heroku
+heroku:make dotenv compatibale,then do heroku run rake db:seed

 write rspec tests